 This class gathers all the treaty proportional business of third party liability (except motor liability).
-The premiums and reserves of this class are predominantly derived from our UK medical malpractice portfolio (long-term risks).
-The premiums represent 40% of the total of the class while the reserves represent around 60%.
+The premium and reserves of this class are predominantly derived from our UK medical malpractice portfolio (long-term risks) whereby the premium of this portfolio represents 36% of the total of the class and the reserves represent around 52%.
+This UK medical malpractice portfolio is in run-off since 2012.

-A significant part of this class is IDI business (Inherent Defect Insurance) in France and Spain (15% of premiums and 15% of reserves).
+A significant part of this class is IDI business (Inherent Defect Insurance) in France and Spain (16% of premium and 14% of reserves).
 IDI provides coverage for inherent defects that are detected during a period starting at the completion of a construction/installation and expiring up to 10 years after completion of the works.

-This class also includes professional and personal liabilities but also D&O (Directors and Officers, in run-off) and WC (Workers Compensation mainly in the US, non material exposure).
+This class also includes professional and personal liabilities but also D&O (Directors and Officers, in run-off) and WC (Workers Compensation mainly in the US, non-material exposure).

 4.6.
-Worldwide casualty non proportional and facultative - including PA, WC, IDI and Medical Malpractice
+Worldwide casualty non-proportional and facultative - including PA, WC, IDI and Medical Malpractice

 This class contains the same underlying liabilities as the proportional class but on a non-proportional and facultative basis.
-The split is however different: IDI represents around 25% of premiums and reserves of the class (France and Spain mainly) while medical malpractice (mainly France) represents around 5% of premiums and 10% of reserves.
+The split is however different: IDI represents around 22% of premium and reserves of the class (France and Spain mainly) while medical malpractice (mainly France) represents around 3% of premium and 10% of reserves.